Limits of stability: Clinical significance

-Individuals with decreased LoS are more susceptible to falling when shifting their bodyweight forward, backward, or sideways, thus increasing their risk of injuries.
-A restricted LoS can significantly affect an individual's ability to respond to balance control tests and react to perturbations.
-This reduction in LoS may be attributed to various factors, including weakness in ankle and foot muscles, musculoskeletal issues in the lower limbs, or an internal perception to resist larger displacements.

-These impairments can be correlated with medical examination findings and serve as an essential outcome measure for rehabilitation of specific underlying body impairments.
+A restricted LoS significantly influences an individual's ability to react to perturbations in balance control testing.
+This reduction in LoS may be because of weakness of the ankle and foot muscles, musculoskeletal problems of the lower limb, and/or an internal perception of the subject to resist larger displacements.
+These impairments can be correlated with medical examination findings and can be used as an outcome measure for rehabilitation of specific underlying body impairments.

-From a clinical perspective, individuals with better LoS can perform complex mobility tasks without support and are more capable of tolerating environmental challenges.
+From a clinical perspective, individuals who perform complex mobility tasks can function without support and are better able to tolerate environmental challenges.